DorSkoler/cloud-ex2/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install the dependencies: `pip install -r requirements.txt`
 3. Configure your AWS credentials: [AWS CLI Configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
-4. Update the `config.yaml` file with your desired configuration parameters.
+4. Update the `config.yaml` file with your desired configuration parameters (no need for testing).

 ## Usage

-1. Start the server by running the following command: `python app.py`
+1. To deploy the code to AWS and run the application use: `python deploy.py`
-2. Start the worker nodes by running the following command: `python worker.py`
+2. To Start the server by running the following command: `python app.py`
-3. To deploy it to AWS use: `python deploy.py`
+3. To Start the worker nodes by running the following command: `python worker.py`

 Once the server and worker nodes are running, you can enqueue work items and retrieve completed work using the provided RESTful API endpoints.